wbopan/cui/docs/README.md

     npm install -g cui-server
     ```

-3. Open http://localhost:3001/#your-token in your browser (the token will be displayed in the cui-server command output).
+2. Open http://localhost:3001/#your-token in your browser (the token will be displayed in the cui-server command output).
+3. Choose a model provider:
+    - cui works out of the box with if you have logged in to Claude Code or have a valid Anthropic API key in your environment.
+    - Or you can go to `settings -> provider` and choose a model provider. cui use [claude-code-router](https://github.com/musistudio/claude-code-router) configurations, supporting different model providers from openrouter to ollama.
 4. (Optional) Configure the settings for notifications and dictation.

 ## Usage